fleetofthemalden/fleetofthemalden-legacy/README.md

 Launched February 2013
 _

-Phase 2: Expected November 2013
+Phase 2: Completed!

-Enable workouts to be displayed easily on a mobile device (or pc) using resources native to fleetofthemalden.com, independent of tuftscrew.org/tuftsoarsmen.org This requires a proprietary database of all workouts (Completed September 2013), a web server built to hold the database and deliver information to the user (Completed September 2013), fine tuned algorithms to determine appropriate training splits (in progress), and an interface to render the workout information for the user which can be viewed easily on a mobile device (in progress).
+Enable workouts to be displayed easily on a mobile device (or pc) using resources native to fleetofthemalden.com, independent of tuftscrew.org/tuftsoarsmen.org This requires a proprietary database of all workouts (Completed September 2013), a web server built to hold the database and deliver information to the user (Completed September 2013), fine tuned algorithms to determine appropriate training splits (ongoing), and an interface to render the workout information for the user which can be viewed easily on a mobile device (Completed September 2013).

+Launched September 2013
 _

+Phase 3: Expected November 2013

+Create a calendar view with linked workouts for each team. (in Progress) Create an interface to allow captains to add/delete workouts to the calendar. (in Progress) Make secure login for captains for add/delete page.
+Update database to include all information.
+_

-Phase 3: Expected December 2013
+Phase 4: Expected December 2013

 Implement a feedback system to allow users to rate the difficulty of the workout.
 Server necessary to handle requests is already implemented _

-Phase 4: Expected February 2014

-Create a calendar view with linked workouts for each team.
-_

 Phase 5: Expected Spring 2014